Koast-g/mp-matrices-maven/README.md

 Authors:

-* Your Name Here
+* Kostiantyn Tsymbal
 * Samuel A. Rebelsky (starter code)

 ---

 Overview:

-PLEASE PROVIDE AN OVERVIEW OF THE PROJECT FOR THOSE WHO MIGHT NOT OTHERWISE UNDERSTAND IT.
+This is a generic implementation of the  ulti dimensional arrays in Java.

 ---

 Citations:
+To be determined

 ---

-This code may be found at <https://github.com/USERID/mp-matrices-maven>.
+This code may be found at <https://github.com/Koast-g/mp-matrices-maven.git>.

 The original code may be found at <https://github.com/Grinnell-CSC207/mp-matrices-maven>.